 Melissa Hall has been reviewing live theater since 2006.
 She lives in Indianapolis and enjoys the city's thriving local arts scene.
 She is a member of the American Theatre Critics Association and serves on its Steinberg/New Play committee.
-She is also an associate board member of the Indianapolis Shakespeare Company.
+She is also a board member of the Indianapolis Shakespeare Company.
 She loves to travel and has been to 41 states and 16 countries.
 When she's not at the theatre, she can either be found at home with her husband, daughters, and dog or at her job, running a magazine for a state association.

 Do you think you know the story of Frankenstein?
 Do you picture a green-skinned creature with bolts in his neck?
 The true story is less about the monster than it is about its creator and this adaptation looks closely at the writer behind the story.
 It's a tale of man's hubris and catastrophic guilt and how very human those things are.